The Pleasure-Seeking Loveline ♡

 Welcome to the Pleasure-Seeking Loveline, my new Q&A-style advice column.
 I’m so excited to talk to you guys directly, and am beyond grateful to the many people who submitted queries about all things love, sex, and desire.
 This installment features questions about reawakening desire, AI relationships, and what to do if you’re allergic to your boyfriend’s semen.

 In addition to the written advice column, I’ve filmed two video podcasts where I address your questions with special guests—so if you don’t see an answer to your question here today, that doesn’t mean it’s not coming!
 I’ll need new questions to answer soon, so please submit your queries anonymously.
-Going forward, I’ll plan to answer them every two weeks. ♡
+Going forward, I’ll plan to answer them once a month. ♡

 How do I awaken my own desire?